deep-entertainment/safehouse/design/gdd.md

 - [Calvin](music/calvin.md#Calvin)
 - [Brianna](music/brianna.md#Brianna)

+## Location

+The game takes place in a New Jersey suburb.
+The place is merely a setting though and has no further importance for the game itself.

 ## Game structure

 The game is structured by chapters for each day.
 The chapters aren't visible to the player though, and can only be distinguished by the change of scenery with morning/noon/evening/night scenes.